Provably Robust Detection of Out-of-distribution Data (almost) for free: Experiments

-\paragraph{Baselines} We compare to a normally trained baseline (Plain) and outlier exposure (OE), both trained using the same architecture and hyperparameters as the classifier in our \method{}.
-For both ATOM and ACET we use the publicly available pre-trained Densenets from \cite{chen2020informative} (note that these are only available for CIFAR10/100).
-For GOOD we use the publicly available models from \cite{bitterwolf2020certifiably}.
-Since they are only available on CIFAR10, we attempted to train models on CIFAR100 using their code and the same hyperparameters and schedules as they used for CIFAR10.
+\paragraph{Baselines} We compare to a normally trained baseline (Plain) and outlier exposure (OE), both trained using the same architecture and hyperparameters as the classifier in \method{}.
+For both ATOM and ACET we found the models' OOD detection to be much less adversarially robust than claimed in~\cite{chen2020informative} (see App.~\ref{App:OpenImages}) so we retrained their models using the our architecture, threat model and training out-distribution with their original code (for CIFAR10/100).
+Running these adversarial training procedures on ImageNet resolution is infeasibly expensive.
+For GOOD we also retrain using OpenImages as training OOD dataset with the code from~\cite{bitterwolf2020certifiably} (comparisons with their pre-trained models can be found in App.~\ref{App:OpenImages}).
+Since they are only available on CIFAR10, we tried to train models on CIFAR100 using their code and same hyperparameters and schedules as they used for CIFAR10.
 This only lead to models with accuracy below $25\%$, so we do not include these models in our evaluation.
-Since CCU was already shown to not provide benefits over OE on OOD data that is not very far from the in-distribution (e.g. uniform noise) \cite{meinke2020towards,bitterwolf2020certifiably} we do not include it as a baseline.
+Since CCU was already shown to not provide benefits over OE on OOD data that is not very far from the in-distribution (e.g. uniform noise) \cite{meinke2020towards,bitterwolf2020certifiably} we do not include it as baseline.
 We also evaluate the OOD-performance of the provable binary discriminator (\method{}-Disc) that we trained for \method{}.
-Note that this is not a classifier and so it is included simply for reference.
-All results are shown in Table~\ref{Tab:MainTable}.
+Note that this is not a classifier and is included only for reference.
+All results are in Table~\ref{Tab:MainTable}.